lvvanegas10/web_midterm1/README.md

 This is the midterm exam for Web development Fall 2018.
 The objective of this project is to

 ## Technologies
+* MongoDB
-* Nodejs with express framework
+* Nodejs with express framework and MongoDB Nodejs Driver
 * Reactjs

 ## How to run?